 CUNY 2X Tech is a new initiative to double by 2022 the number of CUNY students graduating annually with a tech-related bachelor’s degree prepared to launch careers in the NYC tech ecosystem.

-Designed in partnership with NYC Tech Talent Pipeline industry and academic leaders, this five-year, multi-million initiative brings together CUNY senior colleges and NYC tech employers to better align tech education with industry needs and expand access to quality tech careers.
+Designed in partnership with NYC Tech Talent Pipeline industry and academic leaders, this five-year, multi-million dollar initiative brings together CUNY senior colleges and NYC tech employers to better align tech education with industry needs and expand access to quality tech careers.
 Hunter College and Lehman College have been selected to launch this initiative, with a plan to eventually expand the initiative to additional campuses.

 NYC is committed to delivering quality tech talent for NYC businesses.